domainmod/userguide/docs/troubleshooting.md

 Installation
 -----------
-<h4>During installation the database tables are being created but some of the data isn't getting inserted.</h4>
+<a name="strictmode"></a><h4>I get a blank page and can't go any further OR I get an Error 500 OR The database tables are being created but some of the data isn't getting inserted.</h4>

 MySQL strict mode may be enabled on your server.
 In order for DomainMOD to install and run, strict mode must to be disabled.